Probely/farcaster-onprem-agent/README.md

   If so, **you can start scanning on-premises targets using Probely**

-  If not, check if Wireguard is connecting to the agent Hub:
+  If not, check if WireGuard is connecting to the agent Hub:

   ```bash
   sudo docker exec -ti tunnel /usr/bin/wg show wg-tunnel | grep "transfer"